13.54° overcast clouds

 - The Art and Design curriculum is differentiated broadly into 3 levels of challenge, ‘all’, ‘most’ and ‘some’.
 Further differentiation and personalisation is implemented when required.

-- Art and Design homework is provided on a standardised format and is differentiated to provide the appropriate level of challenge (see here for further details).
+- Art and Design homework is provided on a standardised format and is differentiated to provide the appropriate level of challenge.

 - In Art we have a 3 tiered approach to supporting a pupil’s learning, including: